-Originally created in 1938, the organisation became the Royal Voluntary Service from 1966.
+Originally created in 1938, the organisation became the Royal Voluntary Service in 1966.

 Set up by the Government, its original aim was 'the enrolment of women for air raid precaution services for local authorities' and more generally, to spread knowledge in civilian circles as to what to do during and after air raids.

-The Women's Land Army (WLA) was originally established during the First World War, but was reconstituted during WWII.
-It's primary purpose was to ensure an adequate supply of food for the home population as a large proportion of the male workforce in the countryside was called up for military service.
-The WLA were eventually involved in all aspects of agriculture including driving tractors and other machinery, planting crops and looking after animals.
+The Women's Land Army (WLA) was originally established during the First World War but was reconstituted during WWII.
+Its primary purpose was to ensure an adequate supply of food for the home population as a large proportion of the male workforce in the countryside was called up for military service.
+The WLA was eventually involved in all aspects of agriculture including driving tractors and other machinery, planting crops and looking after animals.
 Sometimes they had to work alongside German and Italian prisoners of war and although fraternisation was officially banned, relationships could (and did) develop.

 The WLA met considerable opposition in some quarters, with many farmers for example feeling that women would simply not be strong enough for farming work.
 It is certainly true that with women volunteering from all walks of life, some found their new circumstances harder than others.